 The following are typical questions that business customers ask about the Program:

 Yes.
-If you purchased qualifying equipment prior to or on May 31, 2012 and it was installed June 1, 2012 or later your installation and application are subject to the current Program rules, requirements and rebate amounts.
+If you purchased qualifying equipment prior to or on May 31, 2013 and it was installed June 1, 2013 or later your installation and application are subject to the current Program rules and requirements.
 Download the updated Rebate Applications from the Apply Now page for complete details.

 There are two ways to apply.
 Apply online, or simply download the rebate application, print it out, and mail it in along with your sales receipt or invoice.
 Visit the Apply Now page for more information.
 Please note: All applications, including online applications, must include Proof of Payment or Contractor Invoice submitted to the Rebate Submission Address.
 Please review the rebate application for all requirements.

 All applications must include Proof of Payment or Contractor Invoice, submitted to the Rebate Submission Address listed below, which includes: equipment make, model and serial number; equipment cost and total installed cost; total number of units installed; and any additional required documentation, as listed on Page 1 of the rebate applications.
 Please review the rebate application for a full list of requirements, located on the Apply Now page.

 Nicor Gas Energy Efficiency Program

 3800 Watt Avenue, Suite 105